 Nearest Grocery Store

-If you need to stock up on groceries, Island Gourmet Markets is just a 5 minute walk from the Andaz Maui.
+If you need to stock up on groceries, Island Gourmet Markets is just a 5 minute walk from the Andaz resort on Maui.
 Be aware that you’re in the high rent district so this isn’t a mega grocery store.
 You won’t find as much as you’d expect in a Kroger or Publix.
 But you will find snacks, drinks and made to order food at a much better price than the Andaz Maui gift shop.

 You will have to cross a divided road to get to this boutique grocery store but there’s not much traffic for you to dodge.
 It’s more like a residential street than a highway.